Dinner/ Polish Recipes/ Soup Recipes

 2. We’re cooking the cucumbers in butter, which mellows their sour taste and enriches their flavor.

-Polish soups are almost always made from scratch.
+Broth for the dill pickle soup: Polish soups are almost always made from scratch.
 Polish people don’t really buy store-bought broths simply because they’re not really available in stores and the cooking culture in Poland is that you make a lot of things from scratch!

-Dill pickle soup is most often made with a chicken or spareribs-based broth.
+Dill pickle soup is most often made with a chicken or spare ribs-based broth.
 I prefer it with chicken broth – it’s naturally sweeter which balances the cucumbers’ sourness.

 If you use store-bought chicken broth (low-sodium), the soup will also be very delicious, I’m often making it this way.

-How to make dill pickle soup step by step:
+How to make dill pickle soup step by step

 This step is optional.
 You can use store-bought broth and omit this section completely.
 But if you wish to make the soup from scratch, like it’s made in Poland, you need to:

-ingredients for homemade chicken broth
+Ingredients for homemade chicken broth on a wooden board.

 Peel 2-3 large carrots, a piece of parsley root, and a piece of celeriac.
 Cut into 2-3 bigger pieces.
 Cut 1/3 of a leek in half and wash it thoroughly.

-You can use other chicken parts to make the broth but I like to use chicken wings or back and neck of a chicken, since they have lots of bone and cartilage and not much meat.
+You can use other chicken parts to make the broth but I like to use chicken wings or the carcass and neck of a chicken, since they have lots of bone and cartilage and not much meat.
 I prefer to use more meaty parts of chicken like thighs and breasts for other dishes when the meat doesn’t have to be boiled.
 You can add more chicken wings for a richer broth, but I think this amount is just enough.

 You can use frozen meat to make the broth.
 You don’t have to defrost it, you can add frozen meat directly into the pot (this is why the meat looks a little weird in the pot, it’s just frozen).

 When the water with meat is simmering add all the vegetables and spices (3 bay leaves, 3 allspice berries, 10 black peppercorns), season very lightly with salt.
 Bring again to a simmer.
-Cover partially and cook over low heat (the soup should only simmer) for about 1-1.5 hours.
+Cover partially and cook over low heat (the soup should only simmer) for about 1-1 1/2 hours.

 Strain the broth.
 You can discard all the vegetables (you can leave 1 carrot for the soup if you wish).
 When the meat is cold enough to handle, separate it from the bones and skin and discard them (you can keep the meat and add it later to the soup).

-The broth for this soup is very often made with spareribs in Poland.
+The broth for this soup is very often made with spare ribs in Poland.
 I’m not a fan of this soup made with spareribs, I prefer chicken, but if you wish to make it with spareribs: use 1 lb (450g) lean spareribs and cut them into smaller pieces.
 Everything else stays the same.

 STEP 2: Grate 1 medium carrot on the small holes of a box grater, cut 1 lb (450g) potatoes into small cubes (about 1/2-inch / 1.5 cm), finely chop 1 medium onion.